bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 0: 00:24:06

-Yes, but if you do this within 24 hours, you would get the same response because we don't want to be able to make use of this to scrape our Adorama database to be able to see all the nodes that are in there.
+Yes, but if you do this within 24 hours, you would get the same response because we don't want to be able to make use of this to scrape our AdderMan database to be able to see all the nodes that are in there.

 Speaker 1: 00:24:20